jay-medina/angularjs-app/README.md

 - In order to run, please install node.js with npm http://www.nodejs.org/

+- Application uses SaSS with Compass, so please have Ruby installed as well.
+> Mac comes preinstalled, Windows http://rubyinstaller.org/downloads/

 - Clone repo.

 - Please run npm install - This will grab all of the node modules needed